 After graduating from K-State, J.R. went to Washington, D.C. to work in fundraising for the Republican National Committee.
 He went on to earn his Master of Public Administration degree from The George Washington University School of Business, where he studied nonprofit management.

 J.R. went to school at night while working as director of communications for the National Small Business Association (NSBA), a Washington, D.C. based small-business advocacy organization with over 150,000 member companies.
-There he advocated for reforms to encourage small business growth across America and was appointed as a U.S. Small Business Administration Office of Advocacy Judge with the George W. Bush Administration in 2004.
+There he advocated for reforms to encourage small business growth across America and was selected as a U.S. Small Business Administration Office of Advocacy National Small Business Week Awards Judge in 2004.

 J.R. also served as the director of communications for the Small Business Exporters Association and the Small Business Technology Coalition.
 He was the spokesman for the Coalition Supporting Equity for Our Nation’s Self-Employed, a coalition of business associations supporting tax fairness for self-employed health care costs, as well as the Small Business Coalition for Equitable Health Insurance, a coalition of businesses and trade associations supporting a market-based approach to health insurance coverage.

 From there, J.R. worked in communications and government affairs, and was later selected as the President and CEO of the National Association of Government Contractors (NAGC), a trade association for small and midsize businesses involved in government contracting.
 J.R. has been an advocate for a fair and transparent procurement process and increased access to government contracts for small businesses.
 As president, J.R. assisted thousands of small businesses seeking work with federal, state and local government agencies.

 J.R. is quoted as an expert on small-business legislative issues in major publications, including The Wall Street Journal, USA Today, The Washington Post, The Chicago Tribune and others.
 He has also appeared on national radio programs and television news channels representing small businesses throughout the country.